Marty99-dev/marty99-dev.github.io/README.md

 In my free time, I collaborate with
  - Dr. Jonathan Bootle and Prof. Alessandro Chiesa on proving the security of linear-time interactive oracle proofs; and
- - with Prof. Eylon Yogev on establishing lower bounds for digital signatures.
+ - Prof. Eylon Yogev on establishing lower bounds for digital signatures.

 I am currently seeking **research-oriented job and PhD opportunities** and am eager to apply my skills to challenging projects.